Capitol riot: Dems seek documents, communications amid probes

 The Democrat committee chairs who signed onto the document requests are Reps.
 Carolyn Maloney, D-N.Y.; Adam Smith, D-Wash.; Zoe Lofgren, D-Calif.; Bennie Thompson, D-Miss.; Adam Schiff, D-Calif.; Jerrold Nadler, D-N.Y.; Betty McCollum, D-Minn.; Chellie Pingree, D-Maine, and Tim Ryan, D-Ohio.

-The document requests do not have the force of law, but they could be followed up with subpenas if the committees are not happy with the responses from any individual entity.
+The document requests do not have the force of law, but they could be followed up with subpoenas if the committees are not happy with the responses from any individual entity.

 The Biden White House and other executive agencies may end up denying some of these documents requests on executive privilege, lest they set a precedent that Republicans could use against them if the GOP takes over the House or Senate in 2022.